MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/environment-setup.md

 The *pbiviz* tool, which is written using JavaScript, compiles the visual source code of the *pbiviz* package.

-The *pbiviz* package is a zipped Power BI visual with all the needed scripts and assets.
+The *pbiviz* package is a zipped Power BI visual project, with all the needed scripts and assets.

-In this tutorial, you'll install the *pbiviz* package and make changes to it.
-You can view these changes in any Power BI report you can edit.

-The *pbiviz*

 1. Open Windows PowerShell and enter the following command.